 Figure 15 below illustrates how individuals (156 households) ended up using the borrowed money.
 Both MHHs and FHHs spent the highest percentage of their borrowings on day-to-day household expenses and to offset income losses due to lockdowns imposed to address the spread of Covid-19 in Sri Lanka.
-A relatively higher percentage of FHHs than MHHs spent on medicine and hospitalisation, household repairs, education and travel.
+A relatively higher percentage of MHHs than FHHs spent on medicine and hospitalisation, and education.